1st Cavalry Division patch

 Huey Crash at FSB Fontaine — Three Killed

 A Huey departing FSB Fontaine crashed shortly after takeoff, killing the pilot, co-pilot, and Battalion Armor SP4 Richard Colburn.
 Company Armor Jim Garvin had been bumped from the flight minutes before departure and watched it go down from the firebase.
 Veterans who reviewed the photographs believe Marvin was among the first soldiers on scene — the wreckage is undisturbed, consistent with the moments just after casualties were removed.
-He remained through the full recovery operation, producing what are believed to be the only known photographs of this incident.
+He remained through the full recovery operation.
 FSB Fanning was later named in honor of the pilot who died.

 19 Jun 1971